ferrocene/ferrocene/src/glossary.rst

 ^^^^^^^^^^^^^^

 :dp:`fls_vtwavwjhgvlz`
-An :dt:`inner line doc` is a :t:`line doc` that applies to an enclosing :t:`non-[comment]` :t:`construct`.
+An :dt:`inner line doc` is a :t:`line comment` that applies to an enclosing :t:`non-[comment]` :t:`construct`.

 :dp:`fls_8cnikewkqs7`